AutoForceField/AutoForce/docs/developer_guide.md

 main branch.
 If a branch diverges too much from the main branch, it may never be merged.
-Exceptions are the adding new features through new modules and subpackages with minimal changes of existing files.
+Exceptions are the adding new features through new modules and subpackages with minimal changes of the existing files.

-## Desing Patterns
+## Design Patterns

 - Abstract Base Classes (ABCs): TODO
 - Functional mindset: TODO